kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 #### Upgrade

 When upgrading to a new Kubernetes version which supports Container Stop Signals, users can enable the feature gate and start using the feature.
 If the user is running an older version of the container runtime, the feature will be gracefully degraded as mentioned [here](https://www.kubernetes.dev/docs/code/cri-api-version-skew-policy/#version-skew-policy-for-cri-api) in the CRI API version skew doc.
-In this case the user will be able to set a Stop lifecycle hook in the Container spec, but the kubelet will not pass this value to the container runtime when calling the `runtimeService.stopContainer` method.
+In this case the user will be able to set a StopSignal lifecycle hook in the Container spec, but the kubelet will not pass this value to the container runtime when calling the `runtimeService.stopContainer` method.
+The container status would also not have stop signal since the container runtime is not updated to return the effective stop signal extracted from the image.

 #### Downgrade

-If the kube-apiserver or the kubelet's version is downgraded, you will no longer be able to create or update container specs to include the Stop lifecycle hook.
+If the kube-apiserver or the kubelet's version is downgraded, you will no longer be able to create or update container specs to include the StopSignal lifecycle hook.
 Existing containers which have the field set would not be cleared.
 If you're running a version of the kubelet which doesn't support ContainerStopSignals, the CRI API wouldn't pass the stop signal to the runtime as part of ContainerConfig.
-Even if the runtime is on a newer version supporting stop signal, it would handle this and default to the stop signal defined in the image or to SIGTERM.
+Even if the container runtime is on a newer version supporting stop signal, it would handle this and default to the stop signal defined in the image or to SIGTERM.

 ### Version Skew Strategy

 Both kubelet and kube-apiserver will need to enable the feature gate for the full featureset to be present and working.
 If both components disable the feature gate, this feature will be completely unavailable.

-If only the kube-apiserver enables this feature, validation will pass, but kubelet won't understand the new lifecycle hook and will ignore it when creating the ContainerConfig.
+If only the kube-apiserver enables this feature, validation will pass, but kubelet won't understand the new lifecycle hook and will not add the stop signal when creating the ContainerConfig.

-If only the kubelet has enabled this feature, you won't be able to create a Pod which has a Stop lifecycle hook via the apiserver and hence the feature won't be usable even if the kubelet supports it. `containerSpec.Lifecycle.Stop.Signal` can be an empty value and kubelet functions as if no custom stop signal has been set for any container.
+If only the kubelet has enabled this feature, you won't be able to create a Pod which has a StopSignal lifecycle hook via the apiserver and hence the feature won't be usable even if the kubelet supports it. `containerSpec.Lifecycle.StopSignal` can be an empty value and kubelet functions as if no custom stop signal has been set for any container.

 #### Version skew with CRI API and container runtime